dylanagreen/moviecat/README.md

 For a quicker, but potentially more unstable version you can turn on the `-d:release` or `-d:danger` flags.

+moviecat requires Nim >= 1.4.2 as it requires db_sqlite procs that were not added until that version.

 # Example
 I have chosen to rank Lady Bird (2017) among a few random classics, since I thought of this program while watching Lady Bird.
 ```
-WWhat would you like to do?
+What would you like to do?
 rank lady bird
 Found these movies:
 [0] (tt0163050) The Legend of a Lady Bird, 1997